JonnyGamer/ClassicalMathReferences/README.md

 ---

+# Pythagoreans

 ### Pythagoras of Samos
 1. On Nature
 2. ???
 Poems he attributed to Orpheus

+### Alcmaeon of Croton (fl.
+5th century BC)
+1. On Nature
+2. He also wrote several other medical and philosophical works, of which nothing but the titles and a few fragments have been preserved by Stobaeus, Plutarch, and Galen.

 ### Hipassus of Metapontum (c.
 530 – c.
 450 BC)
 1. Mystic Discourse